hiddenswitch/Spellsource/client/docs/DefaultApi.md

-Removes your writer from the matchmaking queue.
+Removes your client from the matchmaking queue.

 ### Example
 ```java